-Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey ‘Disgusting’
+Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey Was ‘Disgusting’

-That hasn’t stopped Trump from taking time out of his busy schedule to fire off some angry tweets alleging Sessions of being incompetent and a stooge for former president, Barack Obama.
-He alleges that Sessions waited to charge two popular Republican politicians with crimes until it would hurt the party most, something that he has completely wrong in a very misguided way.
-The investigations, did begin when Obama was in office, however they were initiated by a Republican led Committee, and seen as important enough for Republican lawmakers to strip each defendant from their committee positions, and for Collins to suspend his reelection bid per CNN.
+That hasn’t stopped Trump from taking time out of his busy schedule to fire off some angry tweets alleging Sessions of being incompetent and a stooge for former President Barack Obama.
+He alleges that Sessions waited to charge two popular Republican politicians with crimes until it would hurt the party most, something that he has gotten completely wrong in a very misguided way.
+The investigations did begin when Obama was in office; however, they were initiated by a Republican-led Committee, and seen as important enough for Republican lawmakers to strip each defendant from their committee positions, and for Collins to suspend his reelection bid per CNN.

 Two long running, Obama era, investigations of two very popular Republican Congressmen were brought to a well publicized charge, just ahead of the Mid-Terms, by the Jeff Sessions Justice Department.
 Two easy wins now in doubt because there is not enough time.
 Good job Jeff……